 Knight Templar: Her treatment of Riley in American Dreams is proof enough.

-Like a Son to Me: Like Joel, she thinks of Ellie as a daughter…but doesn't let her feelings prevent her from sacrificing Ellie's life in order to obtain a cure.
+Like A Daughter To Me: Like Joel, she thinks of Ellie as a daughter…but doesn't let her feelings prevent her from sacrificing Ellie's life in order to obtain a cure.

 No Good Deed Goes Unpunished: She was asked to kill Joel at the end, but refused because she knew they both felt similarly towards Ellie.
-She does order the soldier to kill him after he rebels though.
 This ends up getting her killed as well as possibly dooming mankind forever.

 Parental Substitute: She apparently became something of a surrogate mother to Ellie after the death of her biological mother.